jayrenn/react-winjs-demo/README.md

 });
 ```

 Add the content component of the `SplitView`.
-Here we will use a `Pivot` component.
+Here we will insert our `Pivot` component.
 Create a `components` folder, then add a `Pivot.jsx` file within it.
-Import that module at the top of your base component page.
+Make sure to import the module at the top.
 ```javascript
 // bundles/bundle.jsx
 var React = require('react');